0xPocket/pocket/README.md

 1. Go to turbo.json and remove, in the pipeline, in dev this line :
    "pocket-contract#deploy"

-2. Go to ./apps/web-parent/pages/\_app.tsx and edit the configureChains parameters accordingly
+2. Go to ./apps/web-parent/pages/\_app.tsx and edit ALL the configureChains parameters accordingly

 3. Go to ./env and change the NEXT_PUBLIC_CHOSEN_ERC20 variable value accordingly

 4. Still in ./env, change the NEXT_PUBLIC_CONTRACT_ADDRESS variable value accordingly

-5. Accounts to use can be found in ./packages/pocket-contract/scripts/deployOnMumbai.ts
+5. Accounts to use on metamask can be found in ./packages/pocket-contract/scripts/deployOnMumbai.ts

+6. Think to change metamask network accordingly

 ## Useful commands